Spider Mites on Coleus

 - 5

-Pinch back and dispose of the most heavily stippled or webbed growing tips after treatment, since coleus regrows quickly from below and removing the worst-damaged foliage speeds visible recovery.
+Pinch back and dispose of the most heavily stippled or webbed growing tips after treatment concludes, since coleus regrows quickly from below and removing the worst-damaged foliage speeds up visible recovery.

 Prevention

-- Keep an eye on leaf undersides regularly, since coleus's patterned foliage can mask early stippling
+- Check leaf undersides regularly with a hand lens if possible, since coleus's patterned foliage can mask early stippling

 - Space sun-loving plants apart even when they share a favorite bright windowsill